The Future of Finance: 5 Banking Trends to Watch

 Artificial Intelligence, or AI, technology is on the rise.
 In fact, some experts estimate that by 2020, we will see a computer with the same processing power as the human brain.

-If you attended the 2017 ABA Regulatory Compliance Conference, you might remember a keynote session that showed how IBM's Watson has the potential to revolutionize BSA/AML compliance.
+If you attended the ABA Regulatory Compliance Conference a few years back, you might remember a keynote session that showed how IBM's Watson has the potential to revolutionize BSA/AML compliance.

 But what really is AI?
 To give you a high-level view, AI can be broken into three main types: